fujiwara/greenlight/README.md

 Startup checks are executed at greenlight starts.

+This pharse is for checking the application is started and ready to serve requests.

+You should check all applications and middlewares are started and ready to serve requests.

 All the checks are passed, and greenlight starts a responder http server that responds `200 OK` to `GET /` request.

 Startup checks are executed in a defined order in the configuration file.
 If some check fails, greenlight retries the check until the check is passed.